Proteidae

 The family Proteidae is a group of aquatic salamanders found today in the Balkan Peninsula and North America.
 The range of the genus Necturus (commonly known as waterdogs or mudpuppies) runs from southern central Canada, through the midwestern United States, east to North Carolina and south to Georgia and Mississippi.
 The range of the olm, the only extant member of the genus Proteus, is limited to the Western Balkans.
-The fossil record of the family extends into the end of the Late Cretaceous, with Paranecturus being known from the Maastrichtian of North America.
+The fossil record of the family extends back to the Late Cretaceous, with Paranecturus being known from the Maastrichtian of North America, and Bishara from the Santonian-Campanian of Central Asia.

 Taxonomy

-Proteidae, is divided into two extant genera, Necturus with five North American species, and Proteus with one extant European species, the olm.
+Proteidae is divided into two extant genera, Necturus with five North American species, and Proteus with one extant European species, the olm.
 A number of extinct genera are known extending back to the end of the Late Cretaceous.
+Morphological analyses suggest that the oldest genus, Bishara, is a crown-group proteid more closely related to Proteus than to Necturus, suggesting an ancient divergence between the North American and Eurasian members of the family, dating to at least the Late Cretaceous.